drsm79/CouchDB-Kanban-Board/INSTALL.md

 Pushing the application
 --------------------------
-A normal couchapp push after a couchapp init should do the trick.
+A normal couchapp push after doing a couchapp init should do the trick.

 Adding states
 --------------------------